MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windriver-pulsar-linux-on-minnowboard-turbot/docs/installing-windriver-pulsar-linux-on-minnowboard-turbot.md

 - 5V 2.5A Power Supply
 - microSD card (8GB or larger, Class 10)
 or USB thumb drive (2GB or larger, USB3 preferred)
-- micro-HDMI to HDMI cable and HDMI-capable monitor
+- microHDMI to HDMI cable and HDMI-capable monitor
 - USB keyboard
 - USB mouse
 - Optionally a USB hub if you're loading the OS onto a USB Flash Drive